Skip to main content

 Seize the opportunity to sharpen your skills with our free, online training, Portrait of a Patient™– our new compression therapy training modules – designed for wound care clinicians worldwide.

-Explore our instructional video for a step-by-step demonstration on applying the Coban 2 Two-Layer compression system, featuring techniques for wrapping below the knee, tips for maximizing patient comfort, and guidance on removal.
+Explore our instructional videos for step-by-step demonstrations on applying the Coban 2 Compression System, featuring techniques for wrapping lower and upper body limbs, tips for maximizing patient comfort, and guidance on removal.

 Contact a Solventum representative